Grant Guidelines

 The James Foundation is available to answer your questions or concerns about applying for a grant.

-Please contact Kendra Klink, Executive Director at kklink@thejamesfoundation.org or via phone at (260) 333-0068.
+For any additional questions or concerns please contact Kendra Klink, Executive Director, at kklink@thejamesfoundation.org or via phone at (260) 333-0068.